-Wednesday 6 June 2018
+Wednesday, 6 June 2018

 PREEMIE CAPS 24 - DORAEMON & SNOOPY CAPS

+Hi again and thank you for joining me in our fun creativity session today as we work on some really cute crochet preemie baby character caps.
 Continuing with our character caps, here are Doraemon and Snoopy the oh, so cute and happy dog.

 In case you have just joined me, know that you can access all of my earlier creations by checking under ‘categories’ on the right hand side of this blog under “Labels”.
-Then, for your convenience, follow me here or on Facebook, You Tube, Pinterest, Twitter or Instagram.

-Oh, and may I add that the fastest way to find any of my blogs is via Pinterest.
+Oh, and may I add that the fastest way to find any of my blogs is via Pinterest and if you are looking for more bags then come here

 All my blogs can be printed.
-Find the printer friendly (green) link at the bottom of this blog.
+Find the print friendly (green) link on the right of this blog.
 You can also hit Control P (or Command P for Mac) on your keyboard, and the blog will go directly to the connected printer.

 Remember that you only print if absolutely essential.
 Save paper – Save Our Earth.